Gustash/react-native-siri-shortcut/README.md

 Install the module and react-native-swift (needed to support Swift code execution)

-`$ npm install react-native-siri-shortcuts react-native-swift --save`
+`$ npm install react-native-siri-shortcut react-native-swift --save`

 ### Mostly automatic installation

 Link the package:

-`$ react-native link react-native-siri-shortcuts && react-native link react-native-siri-shortcuts`
+`$ react-native link react-native-siri-shortcut && react-native link react-native-siri-shortcuts`

 Add these lines to your AppDelegate.m to get shortcut data from a cold-launch.